dmentipl/phantom-setup/README.md

 Examples
 --------

-The `examples` folder contains examples that you can run as a Python script or Jupyter notebook.
+The `examples` folder contains examples in the form of Jupyter notebooks.